Up to 6 months to pay for your Coxswain course

 The Coxswain Grade 2 is 8 units of the 12 units needed to get a FULL Coxswain, so it is almost a full Coxswain.
 Just add ESS, Chartwork and some Engineering and a lot of sea time – and you will be able to go up to Full Coxswain.
 If you do the Grade 2 first, you only need to do the remaining 4 units later to upgrade to full Coxswain, when you have the sea time.

-Courses are held On Demand every single day – to fit in with you, 7 days a week.
+Courses are held On Demand every single day – we will try to fit in with you, 7 days a week.

 All the info on costs are at the end of this page.
 Please read it all first.